yuuuki2/Vorarlberg---The-Game/concepts_and_ideas/questions.md

-## Photo
+## Photo (Draw 1, Pick 1)
-The Hider must send the Seekers a photo of something within 15 minutes unless specified otherwise.
-If they cannot take the photo within 15 minutes (because they are to far away to get there in time) or during the endgame, the Hider must tell the Seekers that they cannot take a photo.
+The Hider must send the Seekers a photo of something within 10 minutes unless specified otherwise.
+If they cannot take the photo within 10 minutes (because they are to far away to get there in time) or during the endgame, the Hider must tell the Seekers that they cannot take a photo.

 Available Photos (You are allowed to blur/censor text on the photo):
 * A tree (must include entire tree)